acrolinx/platform-api/term-api.md

 # Acrolinx Terminology API v7

+## Deprecation Note

+**Warning:** Communication using the SDL *MultiTerm XML* format is deprecated.
+While it still works today, support can be removed at any time.

 ## Preliminaries

 All service operations are demonstrated by a `curl` (cf. [curl man page](http://curl.haxx.se/docs/manpage.html)) command